Biomaker/Gametophyte-Fern-photography-2018/Results.md

 ## Update - 21/12/2017

 I have been fighting with Adobe software and it is causing a lot of problems.
 My CS3 version has been discontinued so I cannot install it, as the serial number is no longer accepted.
 I can't upgrade my computer to accept the new version because my eyes do not get onw with modern screens.
-I did try the new version, and it displays all my images in neon green, which does not seem good either.

-Instead of using Photoshop and Premiere Pro, I'm experimenting with using the Gimp and powerpoint 2003.
-They seem simple and do the job, hopefully.
-Without all the faffing over high tech software I hope I can then get on and start making the teaching materials.
+I've decided to use the Gimp and Windows Movie Maker, saving in WMV format.
+I'm now going to start filming.
+I'll be using the Canon 5d MKII with the Olympus f/1.8 lens to film.
+For scenes in which the DSLR body is to appear, I will substitute my Canon film SLR in the scene.